PADL/libbrowserid/README.md

     ./autogen.sh
     OBJC=clang CC=clang CXX=clang++ ./configure

+You can enable additional debugging with the GSSBID\_DEBUG compile time flag.
+This is presently mandatory on OS X to use the client with command-line utilities (set OBJCFLAGS=-DGSSBID\_DEBUG before running configure).

 Edit /usr/local/etc/gss/mech (replace path as appropriate) and add the following mechanisms, updating the path as appropriate: